-- CLOSED/UNOPENED BLISTERS: Closed or unopened blisters are to be left as is, per Spray Polyurethane Foam Alliance guidelines. - · OPEN BLISTERS: - 1.
-Cut back blister until all non-bonded foam is removed. - 2.
+- 1. Cut back blister until all non-bonded foam is removed. - 2.
 Inspect area beneath the blister for degradation, moisture or other contaminants.
 Remove any contaminant and/or degraded foam. - 3.
-Over-fill the void created by the blister removal with replacement foam until it exceeds roof surface level. - 4.
+Over-fill the void created by the blister removal with foam until it exceeds roof surface level. - 4.
 Shear off and sand excess foam. - 5.
-Solvent wipe existing coating 6"- 8" beyond the repair area. - 6.
-Coat the repair area with roofing system coating, overlapping a minimum of 6" onto existing coating surface.
+Solvent wipe existing coating 6"-8" beyond the repair area. - 6.
+Coat the repair area with roofing system, overlapping a minimum of 6" onto existing coating surface.

-- MOISTURE: Be aware of sources of water contamination such as condensation from air conditioner units, drink bottles, imminent rain, or dew. - FOAM-RELATED ISSUES: Use summer/winter foam as appropriate.
+- Moisture: Be aware of sources of water contamination, including: condensation from air conditioner units; drink bottles; imminent rain or dew. - Foam-Related Issues: Use summer/winter foam as appropriate.
 Maintain equipment to prevent off-ratio foam.
-Take measures to prevent contamination between lifts or passes of foam.
+Prevent contamination between lifts or passes of foam.
 Do not leave foam exposed beyond foam manufacturer's acceptable guidelines.
-First base coat should go down the same day as the foam. - THIN FOAM APPLICATION: Apply foam in lifts of 1/2 inch or greater.
+First base coat should go down the same day as the foam. - Thin Foam Application: Apply foam in lifts of 1/2 inch or greater.
 If possible, apply the full thickness of foam on the same day.